trinker/sentimentr/README.md

-approach as it works more reliably on my own Windows machine), and my own algorithm with both the default [Hu & Liu (2004)](https://www.aaai.org/Papers/AAAI/2004/AAAI04-119.pdf) polarity lexicon as well as a [Baccianella, Esuli and Sebastiani's (2010)](http://sentiwordnet.isti.cnr.it/) SentiWord lexicon.
+approach as it works more reliably on my own Windows machine), and my own algorithm with both the default [Hu & Liu (2004)](https://www.aaai.org/Papers/AAAI/2004/AAAI04-119.pdf) polarity lexicon as well as [Baccianella, Esuli and Sebastiani's (2010)](http://sentiwordnet.isti.cnr.it/) SentiWord lexicon.

     if (!require("pacman")) install.packages("pacman")